 As a volunteer, Helena has served as a board member of The George Hull Centre for children and families and The Migraine Foundation of Canada.
 She is a member of the Professional Writers Association of Canada and The Writers’ Union of Canada.

-Helena teaches writing at Humber College.
+Helena teaches media writing at Humber College in Toronto.
 She earned a Master of Fine Arts in creative nonfiction at the University of King’s College, Halifax and a Bachelor of Journalism at Carleton University.